Table of Contents

 What is the Validated Assessment Program?

-The Validated Assessment Program provides a way for organization’s to demonstrate their adherence to common security controls in a format that is consumable and usable by your Customers that use Whistic to manage their TPRM Program.
+The Validated Assessment Program provides a way for organizations to demonstrate their adherence to common security controls in a format that is consumable and usable by your Customers that use Whistic to manage their TPRM Program.
 The Assessment incorporates existing security frameworks like SOC, CAIQ, VSA, SIG and looks at the top 50 controls.
 It provides value in the following ways:

 - Providing greater assurance to your customers by demonstrating key security controls have been independently validated.